MikeGawi/ePiframe/README.md

 * Low energy consuming and cheap ($90) photo frame on Raspberry Pi Zero W pulling photos from Google Photos albums shared between users who can modify the content
 * Autonomic device, once configured can be left headless
-* e-paper display gives an unique look and you don't need to worry about ambient light control, light sensors or turning off screen light functions as it would be with LCDs
+* e-Paper display gives an unique look and you don't need to worry about ambient light control, light sensors or turning off screen light functions as it would be with LCDs
-* Photo is displayed even if power (or network) is down to avoid blank frame - e-paper takes power only during refresh and doesn't have back light
+* Photo is displayed even if power (or network) is down as e-Paper takes power only during refresh and doesn't have back light - so no blank frames
 * Powerful [ImageMagick](https://imagemagick.org/) on board to convert photos on the fly and adjust them to the display
 * Supports all image formats including RAW
 * Currently displayed photo can be removed from the album but ePiframe will remember where it should continue